U.S. Army names Fort Hood shooter, says had mental illness

 U.S. Army Secretary John McHugh said Lopez, who joined the service in 2008, had served two tours of duty abroad, including four months in Iraq in 2011.
 He had no direct involvement in combat and had not been wounded.

-Lopez served in the Puerto Rico National Guard for several years in an infantry unit and as a band member, both military combat training assignments; he also did a stint as part of an observation mission in the Sinai, Egypt, Puerto Rico National Guard Major Jamie Davis said.
+Lopez served in the Puerto Rico National Guard for several years in an infantry unit and as a band member, both military combat training assignments; he also did a stint as part of an observation mission in the Sinai, Egypt, Puerto Rico National Guard Major Jamie Davis told Reuters.

-Three of the soldiers listed in critical condition were showing signs of improvement and their condition was upgraded to serious, according to Scott & White Hospital in Temple.
-Five patients were discharged.
+Three of the soldiers listed in critical condition were showing signs of improvement and their condition was upgraded to serious, a doctor at Scott & White hospital in Temple told CNN.

-Among those killed was 37-year-old Army Sergeant Timothy Owens, a recently-married native of Effingham, Illinois, who was shot in the chest at close range, his mother-in-law told the Chicago Sun-Times newspaper.

-One of the injured was identified by his family via Twitter as Major Patrick Miller of New York.
-Miller, from Allegany, joined the U.S. Army after graduating from St. Bonaventure University in 2003, New York Governor Andrew Cuomo said in a statement.
+One of the injured was identified by his family via Twitter as Major Patrick Miller, of New York.

-"Our thoughts right now in many ways are with the families at Fort Hood.
-These are folks who make such extraordinary sacrifices for us each and every day for our freedom," President Barack Obama said at a White House event honouring U.S. athletes from the Sochi Olympics and Paralympics.

 PANIC